tannevaled/hcl/cmd/hcldec/spec-format.md

 * `strlen(string)` returns the number of characters in the given string.
 * `substr(string, offset, length)` returns the requested substring of the given string.
 * `upper(string)` returns the given string with all lowercase letters converted to uppercase.
+* `join(separator, lists...)` concatenates together the string elements of one or more lists with a given separator.
+* `sort(list)` re-orders the elements of a given list of strings so that they are in ascending lexicographical order.

 Note that these expressions are valid in the context of the _spec_ file, not the _input_.
 Functions can be exposed into the input file using